By: Marilyn L. Davis

-- If you’re not sophisticated, don’t use words that sound urbane if they are not a normal part of your speech.
+- If you’re not sophisticated, don’t use words that sound urbane if they are not a regular part of your speech.

 All of those wanna-be characteristics read false for a reader, and you’ll lose readers.

-- Brooding about the topic?
+- Brooding about the problem?
 Then let the reader in on your thoughts and questions and your process for the conclusion.

 - Curious about the topic?
 Write about your wonder in such a way that readers want to find the end of the rainbow with you.